lyft/scoop/README.md

 1. [Router](#router).
 Object that allows you to navigate between screens and maintain backstack.
 2. [View controllers](#view-controller).
 A new building block that you will use instead of Activity and Fragments.
 3. [Scoops ("Scopes")](#scoops).
-Hierarchical scopes that allows you organize your application dependencies and their lifetime.
+Hierarchical scopes that allows you organize your application dependencies and their lifespan.
 4. [Transitions](#transitions).
 Animations played between moving from one view to another.
-We provide a set of build in transitions like slide left and right and allow you to create your own.
+We provide a set of basic transitions such as sliding right, left, etc. Additionally, you are able to create your own custom transitions.

 Navigation
 ==========

-Our navigation is based on lightweight objects called Screens.
+Our navigation is based on lightweight objects called `Screen`.

-Screen is a meta data that specifies which view controller you want to show and optional data you want to pass.
+`Screen` is a meta data object that specifies which view controller you want to show and optional data you want to pass to your view controller.
 You can think of them as Android Intents with a much simpler API.

 ```java
 Screen screen = Screen.create(MyController.class)